 Candy Printable Set - Canva Template & PDF

-set of you've been booed printables from canva.
+set of free you've been booed/we've been booed printables with candy border from canva.

 Striped Ghost Set - PDF

-striped set of you've been booed printable pages.
+free striped set of you've been booed printable pages, with we've been booed door hanger and poem.

 There really are endless ideas of things you can give your friends and neighbors as "boo gifts."
 You can go as small as a mini treat bag or as big as a whole gift basket of goodies.